Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Polariton lasing versus photon lasing

-In stark contrast, in device II, the lower polariton modes disappear as the pumping density increases (Fig.~\ref{fig:lasing}a, bottom middle panel, also see real-space spectra in Supplemental Information).
-A mode with a rather broad linewidth emerges near the cavity resonance frequency near the threshold and becomes pinned at the cavity frequency above threshold (Fig.~\ref{fig:lasing}c, bottom).
-These features are fully consistent with the dissociation of any bound state before transition to photon lasing.
-The result suggests that electron-hole plasma is formed in device II before it reaches a phase transition threshold.
-This may be because of both a heavier effective mass of the lower polaritons in device II that leads to a higher threshold density, and a larger exciton fraction that leads to stronger scattering-induced dephasing.
+In stark contrast, in a photon laser [bottom row in Fig.~2], the lower polariton modes can no longer be discerned as the pumping density increases [Fig.~\ref{fig:lasing}(a), bottom middle panel; also see real-space spectra in Ref.~\cite{sm}].
+A mode with a rather broad linewidth emerges near the cavity resonance frequency near the threshold and becomes pinned at the cavity frequency above threshold [Fig.~\ref{fig:lasing}(c), bottom].
+These features are fully consistent with the dissociation of bound states, both tightly bound exciton and $e$-$h$ pairs at the many-body level, before transition to photon lasing.
+The result suggests that electron-hole plasma is formed before a phase transition threshold is reached.
+This may be because of both a heavier effective mass of the lower polaritons that leads to a higher threshold density and a larger exciton fraction that leads to stronger scattering-induced dephasing.

-Similar photon lasing transitions in polariton cavities have also been studied in earlier works\cite{bajoni_photon_2007,bajoni_polariton_2008,balili_role_2009}.
-Like in our observations, the photon lasing transitions were accompanied by significant linewidth broadening, many times more than that of a polariton lasing transition\cite{bajoni_polariton_2008,balili_role_2009}, as is consistent with the disappearance (retaining) of a bound state for photon (polariton) lasing transition.
-In some of these works, the photon lasing frequency was reported to be below the original cavity resonance when the detuning is within about $\pm 10$~meV, which was attributed to a red-shift of the cavity resonance at high carrier densities\cite{bajoni_photon_2007,balili_role_2009}.
-However no quantitative models were given to explain such a shift; and the carrier densities are likely much higher than used in this study.
-The detuning of our device I and II are similar in magnitude, -2.4~meV and +3.5~meV, respectively; in device II, photon lasing takes place close to the original cavity resonance despite a higher threshold density than that of device I. This confirms that there is negligible shift of the cavity resonance in our devices at the carrier densities we used.
+Similar photon lasing transitions in polariton cavities have also been studied in earlier works \cite{bajoni_photon_2007,bajoni_polariton_2008,balili_role_2009}.
+Like in our observations, the photon lasing transitions were accompanied by significant linewidth broadening, many times more than that of a polariton lasing transition \cite{bajoni_polariton_2008,balili_role_2009}, as is consistent with the disappearance (retaining) of a bound state for photon (polariton) lasing transition.
+In some of these works, the photon lasing frequency was reported to be below the original cavity resonance when the detuning is within about $\pm 10$~meV, which was attributed to a redshift of the cavity resonance at high carrier densities \cite{bajoni_photon_2007,balili_role_2009}.
+However no quantitative models were given to explain such a shift; and the carrier densities are likely much higher than that used in this study.
+The detuning of our polariton and photon lasing devices are similar in magnitude, –2.4~meV and +3.5~meV, respectively, for the examples shown in Fig.~2.
+The photon lasing we observed takes place close to the original cavity resonance despite a higher threshold density than that of polariton lasing.
+This confirms that there is negligible shift of the cavity resonance in our devices at the carrier densities we used.